Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Iron Door Saloon (Est. 1852) | Groveland

-The Iron Door is believed to be the oldest bar in California and gets its name from its swinging cast-iron front doors, which were shipped from England.
-The bar sits just miles from Yosemite.
-Today, the saloon’s ceiling is covered in wadded-up dollar bills, elk heads hang on the wall, and you can even see a few gunshot holes.
+The Iron Door Saloon is believed to be California’s oldest continuously operating saloon.
+Its name comes from the massive swinging cast-iron doors shipped from England.
+Located just miles from Yosemite, the saloon has wadded-up dollar bills covering the ceiling, elk heads hanging on the walls, and even a few old gunshot holes.

 Balboa Café (Est. 1913) | San Francisco

-The elegant Balboa Café has been making classic cocktails since they opened.
-It’s also a classic place to eat American fare and people-watch.
-The interior has remained mostly untouched since 1913.
+The elegant Balboa Café has been serving classic cocktails since 1913.
+It’s also a longtime favorite for American fare and people-watching, and much of its historic interior has been preserved.

 Buena Vista Café (Est. 1912) | San Francisco

-The Buena Vista Café is most known for introducing the Irish Coffee to America in 1952.
-Today, they serve over 2,000 a day.
+The Buena Vista Café is best known for introducing Irish Coffee to America in 1952.
+Today, the café reportedly serves thousands of them a day.

 Elixir (Est. 1858) | San Francisco